-The Chip Select bits A2, A1 and A0 can be used to expand the contiguous address space for up to 4 Mbit by adding up to eight 24XX512s on the same bus.
-In this case, software can use A0 of the control byte as address bit A16; A1, as address bit A17; and A2, as address bit A18.
+The Chip Select bits A1, A0 can be used to expand the contiguous address space for up to 4 Mbit by adding up to four 24XX1025's on the same bus.
+In this case, software can use A0 of the control byte as address bit A16 and A1 as address bit A17.
 It is not possible to sequentially read across device boundaries.